AndypSheridan/sta-final/README.md

 ## **Unfixed Bugs**

-* There are no known unfixed bugs at this stage but this section has been added to catalogue future bugs.
+* There are no known unfixed bugs at this stage but this section has been added to catalogue instances of future bugs.

-***
 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: - ​